Equestrian events at the 1936 Summer Olympics: Eventing

-50 riders from 19 nations contested the eventing competition, but only 4 of the 14 nations fielding a team would finish, most with incredibly high scores.
+50 riders from 19 nations contested the eventing competition, but only 4 of the 14 nations fielding a team would finish, some with incredibly high penalty points.
 Germany won both individual and team gold medals, and there is some speculation as to whether, as the home nation, they knew some of the pitfalls of the cross-country course that the other teams did not.
-Three obstacles on the August Andreae-designed course would have been removed under today's standards of competition, especially after the heavy rain that fell the day before Endurance.
+Three obstacles on the course designed by August Andreae would have been removed under today's standards of competition, especially after the heavy rain that fell the day before the endurance phase.
 Germany won with 676 points, Poland finishing second with 991 points.
 Britain finished third with 9,195 points, after one of their riders fell on cross-country and his horse had to be caught (the penalty clock continued to run, and with no time limit, the team just continued to rack up penalty points).
-Czechoslovakia finished fourth with 18,952 points, after Capt Kawecki fell (breaking 2 ribs) and loose his horse that had to be caught, while Otomar Bureš took nearly 3 hours to complete the course, resulting in him accruing 18130.70 penalty points.
+Czechoslovakia finished fourth with 18,952 points, after Capt Kawecki fell (breaking 2 ribs) and his loose horse had to be caught, and Otomar Bureš took nearly 3 hours to complete the course resulting in him accruing 18,130.70 penalty points.

 The dressage test was 13 minutes in length.
 The 36 km endurance course included a 7 km Roads and Tracks (Phase A) to be completed in 29 min 10 sec, followed by a 12-obstacle, 4 km steeplechase (6 min 40 sec optimum time), then Phase C (15 km Roads and Tracks in 62 min, 30 sec).
 The cross-country (Phase D) was an 8 km, 35-obstacle course with an optimum time of 17 min and 46 seconds.
 Phase E was a 2 km gallop in 6 minutes.
 The jumping phase had obstacles with a maximum height of 1.15 meters, width of 1.50 meters, and a water jump 3.5 meters wide.

 Controversy

 The 1936 Olympics produced controversial results, with the Germans winning all 6 gold medals, the only time in Olympic history where one team has made a clean sweep.
 One incident occurred on the cross-country course in the eventing competition, where the 4th fence, a 3 ft post-and-rail dropping into a pond, produced a great number of falls.
 The landing was much deeper than anticipated and the footing underneath did not hold up well.

-It should also be of note that future Lieutenant colonel and 1932 Olympic gold medal holder Takeichi Nishi participated in this event as well but Nishi fell off his horse, Uranus, mid-course.
-There is speculation this was intentional and done for the benefit of host country Nazi Germany, with whom Japan would sign the 1940 Tripartite Pact, forming the Axis powers.
-Lt.Col.
-Nishi would go on to command a tank regiment in the Battle of Iwo Jima.
+It should also be of note that future Lieutenant Colonel (and 1932 Olympic gold medal holder) Takeichi Nishi participated in this event, but Nishi fell off his horse Uranus mid-course.
+There is speculation the accident was concocted for the benefit of host country Nazi Germany, with whom Japan would sign the 1940 Tripartite Pact, forming the Axis powers.
+Lieutenant Colonel Nishi would go on to command a tank regiment in the Battle of Iwo Jima.
 Uranus remained alive throughout the war, but his fate is unknown.